Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Notation and Terminology

 \section{Notation and Terminology}

-We use a definition of analytic $L$-functions due to Iwaniec--Kowalski~\cite[Chapter~5]{IwaniecKowalski2004}.~We borrow the notation from~\cite{Devin2020} and work over $\Q$ to keep the subsequent discussions cleaner. \begin{definition} Let $L(s, f)$ be a complex-valued function of the variable $s \in \mathbb{C}$ attached~to~an auxiliary parameter $f$ to which one attaches an integer $q(f)$ ($f$ is of arithmetic origin~and~$q(f)$ is its conductor).
-We say that $L(s, f)$ is an analytic $L$-function if we have the following. \begin{enumerate} \item[(i)] A Dirichlet series factorising as an Euler product of degree $d$ that matches with $L(s, f)$ for $\Re(s) > 1$:
+We use a definition of analytic $L$-functions due to Iwaniec--Kowalski~\cite[Chapter~5]{IwaniecKowalski2004}.~We borrow the notation from~\cite{Devin2020} and work over $\mathbb{Q}$ to keep the subsequent discussions cleaner. \begin{definition} Let $L(s, f)$ be a complex-valued function of $s \in \mathbb{C}$.
+One attaches to $f$ the arithmetic conductor $q(f)$.
+An analytic $L$-function $L(s, f)$ is defined to satisfy the following. \begin{enumerate} \item[(i)] A Dirichlet series factorises as an Euler product of degree $d$ for $\Re(s) > 1$: